Kafr Qaddum: 1967–present

 Since the Six-Day War in 1967, Kafr Qaddum has been under Israeli occupation.

 After the 1995 accords, 44.6% of village land was classified as Area B, while the remaining 55.4% was classified as Area C. Up until 2013 Israel had confiscated 2,031 dunums of village land for the Israeli settlements of Kedumim Zefon, Jit (Mitzpe Yishai), and Giv'at HaMerkaziz; presently all part of Kedumim.

 Since 2003, the road between Kafr Qaddum and Nablus is blocked thus elongating the travel distance by 14 km.
 Since July 2011, weekly demonstrations have been held in a demand to re-open the road.

 Land issues

-In the Mitzpe Yishai neighborhood of Kedumim, there are accusations that the Israelis have improperly taken control of private Palestinian land.
-The Israeli Civil Administration calls it "theft", though it occurred in an "orderly manner", but without any official authorization.
+In the Mitzpe Yishai neighborhood of Kedumim, the there Israeli Civil Administration accused Israelis of stealing private Palestinian land, though it occurred in an "orderly manner" without any official authorization.

 Main entrance

 In 2003, the Israeli military closed the main entrance of the village that connects it to Nablus with a permanent roadblock, in addition, a dirt mound was put one kilometer before the roadblock, isolating one family house which made it unreachable by vehicles.
 In 2010, after waiting for five years for an Israeli court decision, it was ruled that the roadblock is illegal, but the court also stated that the road is "too dangerous to travel" so the road remained blocked.